Technology-for-the-Poorest-Billion/2024-LiFETIME/README.md

 - **EIS_analysis** is a Jupyter Notebook containing plots and some preliminary analysis of the EIS data
 - **General_analysis** is a Jupyter Notebook containing preliminary analysis and plots of the cycling data
 - **ECM_analysis** is a Jupyter Notebook containing work aiming to fit an equivalent circuit model to the EIS data

+# Requirements
+- Check requirements.txt and run the pip install script included in the notebook if needed.
+- Software has been verified working with the minimum version set out in the requirements.
+Other versions may not function as intended.